 Calero Ranch is a sprawling equestrian facility, with a handful of arenas, pasture areas, paddocks and barns.
 So, I liked to lead Kalero throughout the property, exposing him to different sights, sounds, horses and experiences.
 It was nice mid-spring day, the sky was blue, and you could hear the boaters on the nearby Reservoir, mixed in with an occasional whinny and mooo of nearby cows.
 Kalero was doing great, staying off my right shoulder, looking cute as ever.

 We wove our way through a maze of paddocks saying hello to the outstretched noses we passed.
 Finally, we emerged onto a large gravel driveway, with a big oak tree in the middle, and a large lump on the ground covered with a big blue tarp.
-The tarp instantly got Kalero’s rapt attention and so I took the opportunity to prove to him that tarps just as aren’t scary as they seem.
+The tarp instantly got Kalero’s rapt attention and so I took the opportunity to prove to him that tarps just as aren’t as scary as they seem.

 We approached the tarp.
 I did fleetingly consider what might be underneath it, and concluded that it must be yard debris, covered to keep animals out.

 Kalero did not like the tarp one little bit.
 He started snorting, and side stepping, very reluctant to get close.
 I insisted however, and maneuvered him right next to the tarp.

 “You see, nothing to be afraid of Kalero”.
 I stroked his neck, but he was still quite frightened of the tarp.